tarwn/lessthandot-hugo/blogs/content/posts/2011-05-06-match-your-defaults-with-your.md

   - triggers

 ---
 Here is a quick demonstration that shows you what can happen when you use defaults that are much shorter than the value that is updated from an insert trigger.
-The ModifiedBy column has a default of &#8221; but in the trigger it gets updated to &#8216;SomeapplicationName used by &#8216; +SUSER\_NAME().
+The ModifiedBy column has a default of ” but in the trigger it gets updated to &#8216;SomeapplicationName used by &#8216; +SUSER\_NAME().
 Ideally you want the default to also be &#8216;SomeapplicationName used by &#8216; +SUSER\_NAME()

-Let&#8217;s take a look, first create the following table
+Let's take a look, first create the following table

 sql
 CREATE TABLE TestFrag (